odoo/documentation/expense/expense.rst

 .. tip::
-    The expense product is set automatically if the mail subject contains the product's internal reference between brackets (e.g. [Food]).
+    The expense product is set automatically if the mail subject contains the product's internal reference in first position.
-    Type the expense amount in the mail subject to set it on the expense too.
+    Type the expense amount in the mail subject to set it on the expense too (e.g. Ref001 Food 100€).

 How to submit expenses to managers
 ==================================